 Conclusion: Give It Time & Learn from Experience

 Playing in 3-bet pots is a fairly complicated area and it isn’t something you’ll be able to learn in a few hours.
 It takes a lot of experience and a lot of studying to remove errors from your game and start making decisions that are close to optimal in most situations.
-However, you have to start somewhere.
+You can surely find more info in one of the best poker training sites or read Upswing poker lab review.

 This article underlines some of the biggest considerations you should be aware of when playing in 3-bet pots and how to approach some of the most common situations.
 Examples shown in here are just a representation, as you can expand them to many similar hands from the same group.